Linuxfabrik/monitoring-plugins/check-plugins/wildfly-memory-pool-usage/README.md

 Checks Java memory pool usage (Eden, Survivor, Old Gen, Metaspace, Compressed Class Space, Code Cache, etc.) on a WildFly/JBoss AS server via its HTTP-JSON based management API (JBossAS REST Management API).
 This approach requires no additional agents or WAR deployments like Jolokia.
 The plugin supports both standalone mode and domain mode.

-**Data Collection:**

-* Queries the WildFly management API at `/core-service/platform-mbean/type/memory-pool` using the `read-resource` operation with runtime data
-* Authenticates via HTTP Digest Auth (`--username`, `--password`)
-* Reports used/committed/max for each pool, both for regular usage and collection usage (if available)
-* Peak values are intentionally ignored as they are not relevant in a monitoring scenario with frequent checks

 **Important Notes:**

 * Tested with WildFly 11 and WildFly 23+